Azure/azure-openapi-validator/docs/rules.md

 ### UnSupportedPatchProperties

-Patch may not change the name, location, or type of the resource.
+A Patch operation may not change the id, name, type, location, or properties.provisioningState of the resource.

 Please refer to [un-supported-patch-properties.md](./un-supported-patch-properties.md) for details.